12cwittwer/acap-sdk-custom-apps/README.md

 ## Overview

 This repository aims to provide custom applications designed to enhance the functionality of Axis communication devices.
 These apps address niche requirements that cater specifically to the operations of Parkspass.
-The current offering includes:

-- **HTTPS Upload App**: Sends data collected by the Speed Monitor App to a specified HTTPS endpoint.

 ## Apps